*Before the Internet

 At the age of 11, I watched the premiere of Saturday Night Live.
 I would go on to follow the series for the next two decades and saw it go through phases of innovation, imitation, leadership, downfall and the futile chase to recover its founding magic.
 It has become exactly what it once mocked.

-In some ways, I was the perfect age and target for the show.
-You might say, “Well, that’s young,” but I have an older brother, James, who was then 18. āWoodyā was highly influential, and I was highly attuned to goofy humor.
-So whatever he was into, I was absorbing.
+You might say, ‘That’s young,’ but I have an older brother, James, who was then 18.
+‘Woody’ was highly influential, and I was highly attuned to goofy humor.
+Whatever he was into, I absorbed.

 We were all aware of irreverent humor in my house growing up.
 Mad magazine was happening.
 “Monty Python” was big.
 Woody Allen, ditto.
 Amazingly, I was permitted to subscribe to National Lampoon.
 Our Dad, a huge Johnny Carson fan, had cut his teeth on Captain Billy’s Whiz Bang.
 All in all, I wasn’t too young.

 That October night my 6th-grade friend Mike Frickey invited me to spend the night at his house, which was his Dad’s apartment in Evansville.
-His dad was a younger parent in the social strata of my friendsā parents, thus everything aligned for us that night.
+His dad was a younger parent in the social strata of my friends’ parents, thus everything aligned for us that night.

 Mike’s dad even made popcorn.
 I didn’t know it then, but it was the series’ premiere episode, George Carlin as host.
 I thought it was cool, and because I was made aware of it from the first moment I remembered to keep watching.

 So that was my first SNL experience.
-I was an early adopter.
-Although I never looked at the show and said, “I want to do that,” I definitely recognized it as new and different, aimed generally at younger people and something that our parents weren’t going to respond to quite the same way.
+An early adopter.
+Though I never looked at the show and thought ‘I want to do that,’ I recognized immediately that it was new, different and aimed at younger people in a way our parents wouldn’t quite respond to.

-Apart from the humor I absorbed with 100 percent retention, the other standout feature was the show’s amazing musical guests.
+The other standout feature was the show’s amazing musical guests.
 SNL was adept at breaking acts nationally.
 For a kid in the Midwest who’s now 14 years old to see a band like Talking Heads on network television was all in the same moment, disturbing, eye-opening, and ultimately pretty great.

-And those were awkward times.
-Joe Piscopo was among the first of memorable cast changes (it was not an upgrade), and Eddie Murphy’s arrival in the 1980s marked a period of ambition, where cast members saw the show as a platform for themselves.
-Unfortunately, it often devolved into competition and politicking amongst the cast, as they felt compelled to self-promote, invent catchphrases, and otherwise try to gain the favor of the writers.
+After a couple of seasons the show hit an inevitable turning point — casting changes, evolution from its original incarnation.
+Those were awkward times.
+Joe Piscopo ranked among the first memorable cast changes (not an upgrade), and Eddie Murphy’s arrival in the 1980s marked a period of ambition where cast members saw the show as a platform for themselves.
+It often devolved into competition and politicking among the cast, everyone self-promoting, inventing catchphrases and currying favor with the writers.

 There was competition from ABC, briefly, “Fridays.”
 LOL.